How To Store Pool Floats: 6 Useful Tips

 In this article, you’ll learn the best way to store pool floats.
 When you get them out next summer, you’ll be glad you listened!

 First, you have to wash, dry, and clean your pool floats after they’re used.
 It doesn’t matter what material they’re made from, this is universally true.
-Moisture from the environment, sweat, dirt, and other gunk can breed mildew and mold.
+Learning how to clean pool floats is essential, because dirt, moisture from the environment, sweat, and other gunk can breed mildew and mold.

-Before you store your floats, make sure you have the right place for them.
+Before storing pool floats, make sure you have the right place for them.
 If you’re used to keeping your floats right next to the pool, you might wonder where to store pool floats to keep them dry.
 You’ll have to create space in a dry, temperature-controlled area to keep them safe.

-Best Tips on How to Store Pool Floats Properly
+6 Best Tips on How To Store Pool Floats Properly

 Unfortunately, pool floats are often seen as disposable and not worth preserving.
 This creates waste.
 Most pool floats are made from materials that are difficult to recycle.
 With a little bit of thought and care, they don’t have to end up in landfills.

-The fact is that a quality pool float can last years if it’s cared for properly.
+The fact is that a quality pool float can last years if it’s cared for properly, so learning how to organize pool floats is indeed a good idea.
 If you want to keep your pool floats in great shape for many years, follow our advice.
-You’ll save money by not having to buy new ones constantly!
+With our proven storage ideas for pool floats, you’ll save money by not having to buy new ones constantly!

 Tip 1: Deflate and Fold